 The bottom line?

-Dealing with anxiety around money and COVID-19 is new territory for everyone.
+Dealing with anxiety around money and COVID-19 is still quite new territory for everyone.
 By controlling our spending, we can alleviate some of that anxiety and refocus our energy on our future goals, health and wellbeing.

 If you'd like to discuss your financial goals in more detail, please contact one of our advisers.